greenwyrt/plover2CAT/docs/reference/dataformat.md

 ```
-The `default.json` file looks like
+The `default.json` file looks like:

 ```
 default_styles = {